Paramwas/pesaserve/README.md

 # PesaServe POS - AI-Powered Flutter Application 💼💡

-SmartBiz POS is a Flutter-based Point of Sale (POS) application that uses AI to simplify digital transactions, inventory tracking, and sales management.
+PesaServe POS is a Flutter-based Point of Sale (POS) application that uses AI to simplify digital transactions, inventory tracking, and sales management.
 The app supports seamless M-Pesa integration, making it ideal for businesses seeking efficient and intelligent sales solutions.

 ---

 ## 📱 Project Overview
-SmartBiz POS is designed to help businesses:
+Pesaserve POS is designed to help businesses:
 - Track sales in real-time.
 - Manage inventory efficiently.
 - Predict sales for better restocking.